surveyjs/survey-analytics/docs/set-up-table-view-react.md

     loadSurveyResults("https://your-web-service.com/" + SURVEY_ID)
       .then((surveyResults) => {
         // ...
-        // Configure the table view here
+        // Configure the Table View here
         // Refer to the help topics below
         // ...
       });